 7. What are common mistakes when bowling a googly?

-Wrong wrist position, predictable action, and overuse.
+Incorrect wrist position, predictable action, and using it too frequently.

 8. Who are famous bowlers known for the googly?